 Imagine a chef’s table, but without the surrounding restaurant.
-That’s Joy: Sarah Scott's 10-seat omakase-inspired restaurant in Fortitude Valley.
+That’s Joy: Sarah Baldwin's 10-seat omakase-inspired restaurant in Fortitude Valley.

-Joy’s menu leans on Scott's accumulated experience working at some of Australia’s best restaurants, including Urbane and Sixpenny.
+Joy’s menu leans on Baldwin's experience working at some of Australia’s best restaurants, including Urbane and Sixpenny.
 It changes almost daily but you might eat seared scallops with corn milk, sour pumpkin and kaffir lime; or fermented celeriac with venison tartare, roasted sesame and garlic.

 For drinks, bartender Maddie Sim preps paired cocktails and wines.
-The vino focuses on boutique Australian producers, the better to accompany Scott's lighter style of cooking.
+The vino focuses on boutique Australian producers, the better to accompany Baldwin's lighter style of cooking.